dmitrykologrivko/android-todo/README.md

-# Android - To Do
+# Android - To Do - MVP

 Example of simple android todo application based on Model View Presenter (MVP) architecture.